Close Banner

 Do I need a special pass?

-Using a Wheelchair at Universal Studios Hollywood - AAP
+Tips for Using a Wheelchair at Universal Studios Hollywood - AAP return times in 2024

-When you rent a wheelchair, team members may give you an Attraction Assistance Pass (AAP) to present to a team member at rides or shows.
-If the wait is less than 30 to 45 minutes, they will most likely let you in the accessible entrance, which is usually a different a line from the regular queue.
-If the wait is more than 30 to 45 minutes, they will likely give you a return time to come back to the accessible entrance.
-You may only hold one active return time on the pass at a time.
-Keep in mind that you may bring up to three companions for a total party size of four when using the AAP at Universal Studios Hollywood.
+If you have an AAP card and the wait is less than 30 minutes, the team members will most likely let you in through the attraction's accessible entrance.
+That entrance is usually a different line from the regular queue.
+If the wait is more than 30 minutes, they will likely give you a return time to come back to the accessible entrance later.
+You may only hold one active return time at a time using the pass.
+Keep in mind that you may bring up to five companions for a total party size of six when using the AAP at Universal Studios Hollywood.
+This is a recent change.
+Also, the AAP does not offer accommodations for the Super Nintendo World games and challenges lines.
+So if you are concerned about those lines, arrive early for Early Access and complete those first.

-If you bring your own wheelchair or have other special circumstances, you can visit Guest Relations just inside the park entrance (to the right) and talk to an employee, as they may offer different benefits based on individual needs and difficulties.
-They may offer you a pass or another accommodation to help access their attractions.
-The Attraction Assistance Pass may not be transferred or sold.
-It is not valid for front row seating on rides and is only valid for the date printed on front.
-If you have health issues other than mobility issues, hop on over to our overview of the Universal Studios Guest Assistance (GAP).
+The AAP may not be transferred or sold.
+It is not valid for front-row seating on rides and is only valid for the date printed on the front.
+If you have health issues other than mobility issues, hop on over to our overview of Universal Studios' Attraction Accommodation Program.

 Where should I park?